Header Banner

 You can send FaceTime Reactions on an iPhone, iPad, Mac, or Apple TV as long as you're running updated software on a newer model device.
 If your recipient or recipients are on a device with older software, they should still be able to see the effects you send but won't be able to send any themselves.

-Step 1: Turn Hand Gestures On/Off
+Turn Hand Gestures On/Off

-In the FaceTime app, the reaction buttons are always accessible during video calls, but hand gestures can be turned on or off for FaceTime and third-party apps.
-On an iPhone or iPad, open Control Center, tap "Video Effects," and hit "Reactions" to turn hand gestures on or off.
+The reaction buttons in the FaceTime app are always accessible during video calls, but hand gestures can be turned on or off for both FaceTime and third-party apps.
+On an iPhone or iPad, open Control Center, tap "Video Effects" (iOS 17) or "FaceTime Controls" (iOS 18), and hit "Reactions" to turn hand gestures on or off.

-On a Mac, click the FaceTime icon in the menu bar and click "Reactions" to turn reactions on or off.
+On a Mac, click the FaceTime icon in the menu bar and hit "Reactions" to turn reactions on or off.
 Unlike on iPhone and iPad, you need reactions enabled on a Mac to use hand gestures and the on-screen buttons.

-Step 2: Use Hand Gestures to Make Reactions
+Use Hand Gestures to Make Reactions

 With hand gestures enabled, you can start using them during video calls to add screen effects directly into your camera feed.
 To ensure they work, hold your hands away from your face and pause for a moment to activate the effect in your feed.
 Here are the effects and their associated gestures: